-c) Jump

-- 1) The Jump axis is a straight line, passing through the ramp centre, which is parallel to the line of buoys 15ST-15MT. - 2) The boat path centreline is a line from the middle of the 15ST/19ST gates to the middle of the 15ET/19ET gates. - 3) 4m buoy tolerance - It is recommended that the 4m buoy width (15ST-19ST, 15MT-19MT, 15ET-19ET, and 15EC-19EC) is between 3.95m and 4.05m - 4) Video Measurement system - The video measurement systems must be configured in a fashion so that the maximum differential in jump distances which would result from one-pixel movements on the video screen, either of any of the required reference point markers or of the landing point marker itself, and in either the horizontal or vertical direction should not exceed the following values at any point in the "operating field of view", which means the central 80% of the screen area.
-This criterion value depends on the class of the tournament, as follows: - i) "R" events 10 cm. - ii) "L" or lover class events 15 cm.
+- c) Jump - 1.
+A jump course must be surveyed (full survey) within 10 days of the event and validated by the Homologator within 3 days of the event.
+It is the responsibility of the Homologator to ensure that the buoys have not moved prior to the event.
+If there is any doubt the Homologator should make another full survey. - 2) The Jump axis is a straight line, passing through the ramp centre, which is parallel to the line of buoys 15ST-15MT. - The boat path centreline is a line from the middle of the 15ST/19ST gates to the middle of the 15ET/19ET gates. - 4) 4m buoy tolerance It is recommended that the 4m buoy width (15ST-19ST, 15MT-19MT, 15ET-19ET, and 15EC-19EC) is between 3.95m and 4.05m - 5) Video Measurement system

+The video measurement systems must be configured in a fashion so that the maximum differential in jump distances which would result from one-pixel movements on the video screen, either of any of the required reference point markers or of the landing point marker itself, and in either the horizontal or vertical direction should not exceed the following values at any point in the "operating field of view", which means the central 80% of the screen area.
+This criterion value depends on the class of the tournament, as follows:

+- i) "R" events 10 cm. - ii) "L" or lover class events 15 cm.